jonathanpoelen/manga-viewer/README.md

 htmlviewer -a > view.html
 ```

-`view.html` can be directly downloaded [here](https://jonathanpoelen.github.io/manga-viewer/view.html) (right click -> save link as...).
+`view.html` can be directly downloaded [here](https://jonathanpoelen.github.io/manga-viewer) (right click -> save link as...).

-A version that runs from a server but less efficient and taking more memory is available [here](https://jonathanpoelen.github.io/manga-viewer).
+Note that using it directly from the web server is less efficient and takes more memory.
+For security reasons, a website does not access local disks and opening images stores them in memory in a format that takes up more space than the image itself.
+This is why it is best to download the file and open it from your machine.

 The default shortcuts are displayed with `htmlviewer -p` or `F1`.